checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ---
-title: Automated OpenAPI/Swagger Testing
+title: OpenAPI/Swagger Monitoring
 description: >-
   OpenAPI and Swagger help users design APIs and document them in a way that is both human and machine-readable.
-As a consequence, they can also be used to generate the code that will run the specified API.
-Can we leverage this same principle for API testing and monitoring?
+As a consequence, they can also be used to generate the code that will run the specified API - both on the provider and consumer side.
+Can we leverage this same principle for API monitoring?
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---

-## Swagger vs OpenAPI
+## The OpenAPI Specification
-TODO make explicit differntiation between 2.0 and 3.,0

-What today is known as the [OpenAPI Specification (OAS)](https://spec.openapis.org/oas/v3.1.0) is based on the [Swagger Specification](https://swagger.io/specification/v2/), which was donated to the Linux Foundation in 2015.
-Nowadays, the OAS acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based web APIs.

-The OAS specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
+The [OpenAPI Specification (OAS)](https://spec.openapis.org/oas/v3.1.0) specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
 Following it brings the following advantages:

 1. A description of the API that is readable from both humans and machines.
-2. The possibility of automatically generating documentation, implementation logic and even mock servers for testing - all from the basic API description.
+2. The possibility of automatically generating documentation, implementation logic and even mock servers for testing.
 3. Early validation of the data flows happening within the API.

-The OAS exists as part of the [OpenAPI Initiative](https://www.openapis.org/).
+For those new to the OAS and wanting to get a basic understanding of it without diving straight into the specification itself, the official [OpenAPI Specification Explained](https://oai.github.io/Documentation/specification.html) guide is a great place to get started.

+## Swagger vs OpenAPI

+The OpenAPI Specification is based on the [Swagger Specification](https://swagger.io/specification/v2/), which had previously been a project driven by [SmartBear Software](https://smartbear.com/).
+SmartBear donated the Swagger Specification to the Linux Foundation in 2015.

+Nowadays, the OAS acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based web APIs, and exists as part of the [OpenAPI Initiative (OAI)](https://www.openapis.org/).
+In a sense, the OAS is the newer, fully open source-driven incarnation of the Swagger Specification.

+The name [Swagger](https://swagger.io/) today indicates a set of tools, both free and paid, that support users of the OpenAPI ecosystem.

 ## Exploring the specification